Anophelesgambiae/PinW-Cellulair-automata-project/README.md

 The rule says what the new state must be for different number of neighbours.
 The neighbourhood rule tells what cells around a cell are neighbours.

-There is a abstract class the CA who have different chil classes.
-This is how the classes are constructed: class CA: square CA:
+There is a abstract class the CA who have different child classes.
+This is how the classes are related: class CA: square CA:
     - one-dimensional CA